AcapellaSoft/Aconite/README.md

 Aconite
 =======

-Type-safe HTTP client/server framework for Kotlin.
+Type-safe HTTP client/server framework for Kotlin inspired by [Retrofit](http://square.github.io/retrofit/).

 Introduction
 ------------

-1) Declare your HTTP API as an interface (similar to [retrofit](http://square.github.io/retrofit/)):
+1) Declare your HTTP API as an interface (similar to retrofit):

 ```kotlin
 interface HelloApi {